scottchiefbaker/SmokeRand/docs/technotes.md

 compiled plugins with PRNGs even without DOS extender with PE files support.
 16-bit DOS version (see `apps/sr_tiny.c`) doesn't support dynamic libraries at all, tested generators should be embedded into its source code.

+As it was mentioned above it is possible to use the same approach for DJGPP but it is disabled by default.
+See the `src/threads_intf.c` file for details.

 # Batteries